carmentubbesing/Shrubs-Seedlings/README.md

 Variables
 =========

-The explanatory variables eligible for inclusion in the model for seedling growth include:
+The explanatory variables eligible for inclusion in the model for 2015 seedling growth (cm) include:

 1.  light attenuation from LAI-2000 measurements
 2. Most abundant shrub species near the seedling in 3 m radius